webyrd/Barliman/README.md

 Screenshot 13 is identical to screenshot 12, except that the formal parameter to the `lambda` expression in the `Scheme Definition` edit pane has been changed from `x` to `lambda`.
 This formal parameter *shadows* the `lambda` keyword, allowing `lambda` to appear by itself in the body of the `lambda` expression.

 Once again, the tests are syntactically valid, but fail, and so are shown in red text.

+This example shows that the relational parser keeps track of the environment, variable scope, and shadowing.

 #### screenshot 13: